debarshee2004/parkkaro-firstDraft/README.md

 13. **Support and Help:** Provide a help center or customer support feature to assist users with any issues they might encounter.

-14. **Integration with Navigation Apps:** Integrate with popular navigation apps to seamlessly guide users from their current location to the selected parking spot.

 ## Tech Stack💻

 1. **React Native:**